junh1024/Reaper-Surround/README.md

 - dc_remove_6: DC remover for 6ch
 - limiter_6: limiter (or clipper) for 6ch
 - compressor_6.txt: multichannel compressor, intended as a long-term compressor (ie, leveler).
 Works for 16ch, but you can type in more.
 As the key & affector are all selected channels, it's suitable for holistic compression of ambisonics.
 [Note 1](#note-1)
-- loop_slicer_6.txt: beat-synced realtime loop slicer, which sequentially splits slices up to 4x stereo, according to split length
+- loop_slicer_multi.txt: beat-synced realtime loop slicer, which sequentially splits slices up to 4x stereo, according to split length

 Effects (MIDI)
 ---